Taste the real Alphono Mango SHOP NOW

 Jardalu aam is a variety of aam grown in India, particularly in the eastern state of Bihar in the Bhagalpur district.

-It is a GI tag-certified mango of Bihar along with Shahi Litchi.
+It is a GI tag-certified Bihar mango along with Shahi Litchi.

 It is known for its sweet, distinct, aromatic flavour and juicy flesh.